ljw1004/vbspec/vb/expressions.md

     78. If `M` and `N` both required type inference to produce type arguments, and `M` did not require determining the dominant type for any of its type arguments (i.e. each the type arguments inferred to a single type), but `N` did, eliminate `N` from the set.

-        > __Annotation__
-        > This rule ensures that overload resolution that succeeded in previous versions (where inferring multiple types for a type argument would cause an error), continue to produce the same results.
+        __Note.__ This rule ensures that overload resolution that succeeded in previous versions (where inferring multiple types for a type argument would cause an error), continue to produce the same results.

     79. If overload resolution is being done to resolve the target of a delegate-creation expression from an `AddressOf` expression, and both the delegate and `M` are functions while `N` is a subroutine, eliminate `N` from the set.
 Likewise, if both the delegate and `M` are subroutines, while `N` is a function, eliminate `N` from the set.